-Truth be told, I've been feeling a little (or a lot) lost these days.
-The fabric of our daily lives has been completely upended.
-My brain continues to send me so many ideas and to-do's, but I don't always have the focus.
+I think we all have been feeling a little (or a lot) lost these days.
 For couples planning your wedding celebration, the day that you’ve been planning won’t happen the way you envisioned (and frankly, a few months ago, expected it would).
-All you’ve been building toward is being shifted.
 In an already emotional and stressful process, this is so much more than you bargained for in planning your wedding.
 And you’re allowed to be upset about that.
 But luckily, this is not the end of the story.

 I recently heard someone describe this time as one of anxiety but also hope.
 And how much do we need hope these days!
 In this period of “not quite the light at the end of the tunnel” and several weeks in, I think we also need the practical: how do we navigate the process today?

 How do we approach decisions and plans from a healthy mindset today?
 I called on several other wedding professionals and small business owners to share what they’re seeing in this market and their thoughts on moving forward as best as possible.

 The best thing you can do is continue to plan your wedding.

 Leandra Brown, a DC and NY photographer, shares what she’s been seeing with her couples: “The good news is, the year isn’t over and you still have options.
 One option is moving your wedding date to the Fall.
 If you’re considering moving your wedding date to next year, you’re competing with couples who have already planned to get married in 2021.
 Photographers tend to book weddings twelve to eighteen months in advance.
 So keeping your wedding in 2020 will give you a better chance of working with the amazing vendors you had your heart set on.”

 For the first time in history (at least our life times), 2020 couples and 2021 couples are competing for the same dates.